research-software-directory/research-software-directory/README.md

 1. a new project on esciencecenter.nl/projects,
 1. a new mention in Zotero,

-you will only see the resulting data show up in the Research Software Directory's Admin interface after 24 hours (the data harvesting scripts run overnight).
+you will only see the resulting data show up in the Research Software Directory's Admin interface after a maximum of 24 hours (the data harvesting scripts run overnight).

 ### The query trick